carbon-language/carbon-lang/llvm/docs/CMake.rst

   $CMAKE_INSTALL_PREFIX/Toolchains containing an xctoolchain directory which can be used to override the default system tools.

+**LLVM_DEFAULT_TARGET_TRIPLE**:STRING
+  LLVM target to use for code generation when no target is explicitly specified.
+  It defaults to "host", meaning that it shall pick the architecture of the machine where LLVM is being built.
+If you are building a cross-compiler, set it to the target triple of your desired architecture.

 **LLVM_DOXYGEN_QCH_FILENAME**:STRING
   The filename of the Qt Compressed Help file that will be generated when ``-DLLVM_ENABLE_DOXYGEN=ON`` and